How to Find Affordable Flood Insurance in Clay County, Florida

 While Clay County isn't as prone to flooding as its coastal neighbors, the area still has several regions that pose flood risks.
 Clay County is known as "one of the most infamous spots for flooding in Northeast Florida," in large part because of its poor drainage.
 As recently as September 2020, residents saw 38 inches of standing water after heavy rains.

-Here’s the good news: while the National Flood Insurance Program (NFIP) used to be the only way to get flood insurance for most Florida homeowners, we now offer our own affordable flood coverage.
+Here's the good news: while the National Flood Insurance Program (NFIP) used to be the only way to get flood insurance for most Florida homeowners, we now offer our own affordable flood insurance.
 Read on for more details.

 Florida flood insurance has a reputation for being expensive, and for good reason.
 Because Florida is especially vulnerable to hurricanes and tropical storms, it typically costs more to insure homes in flood-prone areas.

 But we’re changing that by offering Clay County homeowners cheaper flood insurance rates than the NFIP.
 As an added bonus, it’s super convenient: you just add flood coverage to your homeowners policy.
 That means you pay just one premium and have one deductible for both home and flood insurance.
 No separate policies; no separate companies.

 So how do our rates compare to the NFIP?
 In Clay County, our flood insurance costs $128 a year on average – that’s $349 cheaper than the NFIP’s average of $477.

 ||NFIP Average Premium for Clay County